nens/threedi-docs/source/d_qgis_plugin.rst

 Using the water balance tool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After loading a model and matching results, a polygon needs to be drawn to define the domain of the model for which the water balance needs to be calculated for.
 This can be done by clicking multiple points on the map of the model.
-Click 'Finalize polygon' to finish the polygon.
+Click *Finalize polygon* to finish the polygon.
 The graph shows the water balance over time for the selected area.

 By right-clicking the graph, a menu appears in which the range of the x-axis and y-axis can be adjusted.
 The visible x-axis determines the period over which the water balance is calculated.

-By clicking the button 'Hide on map' the polygon over which the water balance is calculated is hidden.
+By clicking the button *Hide on map* the polygon over which the water balance is calculated is hidden.

 .. figure:: image/d_qgisplugin_wb_draw_polygon.png
 	:alt: Draw polygon to define water balance area